Quickstart

 • If you pass both a fixed value and a range/choices for the same feature, the fixed value wins.

-• For suggest/optimal, bounds/choices are enforced strictly when sampling candidates.
+• For suggest/optimal, bounds/choices are enforced strictly during optimization.

 • For plot2d/plot1d, fixed features are clamped and not shown on axes; range constraints restrict the sweep domain even if historical points exist outside the range.